 - Explore and explain how to track hours worked to pay the employee correctly including rounding of hours and what is considered “de minimis” timekeeping.

-- Recognize and calculate the weighted average of pay rates to correctly determine the overtime due to an employee who is working two or more rates in a workweek.
+- Discover and calculate the weighted average of pay rates to correctly determine the overtime due to an employee who is working two or more rates in a work week.

 - Explore and examine the requirements for meal and rest periods under state laws.